-Free and Reduced Lunches
+Free and Reduced Meals

-Each year during registration of students and anytime during the school year, families may request an application for free and reduced lunches.
+Each year during registration of students and anytime during the school year, families may request an application for free and reduced meals.
+Parents are encouraged to apply for free and reduced meal assistance if there is a need.
 The application may be secured from any school office and filed with the office of the superintendent.
+Signup is also available through the Corporate website under the Parents portal.
+Parents are financially responsible for meals consumed prior to a free and reduced application being processed.